tc39/proposal-temporal/docs/instant.md

 **Parameters:**

-- `thing`: The value representing the desired point in time.
+- `thing`: The value representing the desired exact time.

 **Returns:** a new `Temporal.Instant` object.

 This static method creates a new `Temporal.Instant` object from another value.
-If the value is another `Temporal.Instant` object, a new object representing the same point in time is returned.
+If the value is another `Temporal.Instant` object, a new object representing the same exact time is returned.

 Any other value is converted to a string, which is expected to be in ISO 8601 format, including a date, a time, and a time zone.
-If the point in time cannot be uniquely determined from the string, then this function throws an exception.
+If the exact time cannot be uniquely determined from the string, then this function throws an exception.
 This includes the case when `thing` is a validly-formatted ISO 8601 string denoting a time that doesn't exist, for example because it was skipped in a daylight saving time transition.

 Example usage: